uvarc/rc-website/content/education/rivanna-instructional.md

 # How to Submit a Request

 Instructors planning to use HPC should fill out the [form](https://www.rc.virginia.edu/form/allocation-instructional).
 You will need to create the Grouper (requires VPN connection) allocation group.
 We suggest a generic group name related to the course rubric, e.g. `cs5014`.
 Once the group is created, the instructor or a designated group administrator will need to add the student IDs.
 The instructor should empty the membership of the group after the class or workshop has terminated.
 Instructors will need to submit an instructional allocation renewal request at the start of each semester.
+Existing Grouper groups may be used for instructional allocation renewals.

 - - -